rjpcasalino/blog_bt/pages/posts/2019-09-29-The_True_Believer_Highlights.md

 > The slaveholders of the South became the more aggressive in spreading their way of life the more it became patent that their position was untenable in a modern world.

-I thought a lot about Trump while reading this on and off through the months.
-Probably more so these last few days.
-Of course Hitler and Stalin and Nero et al are mentioned numerous times.
-I do not think that Trump is Hitler.
-That's a sophomoric blip of a thought.
-Bush wasn't Hitler, folks.
-There are moments in my day when I will resolve that I will only read black writers in a given month.
-This Kanye Sunday Service stuff is very very scary.
-But, `la-di-da` as Annie Hall would say.
-I think it is something I probably will do...at some point.